What is the Most Common Cause of a Birth Injury in Scranton, PA?

 Misuse of birthing tools such as forceps or vacuum extractors, as well as the use of unnecessary force during childbirth, can constitute medical negligence.

-Vacuum extraction injuries result from using a vacuum extractor, which occurs in about 5% of all births where assisted delivery devices are used.
+Vacuum extraction injuries occur when a vacuum extractor is used and account for about 5% of all assisted delivery injuries.
 Injuries from vacuum extraction can include scalp wounds, skull fractures, internal bleeding, brain damage, and brachial plexus nerve damage that can lead to conditions like Erb’s palsy.

 While some of these injuries can heal without intervention, serious complications can result in permanent damage to both the mother and the baby.